jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 At the end of the age, the leaders are self-important.
 And the people are unhappy and only loyal out of habit.

-Classic stories are based on equality.
-Because once the problem is overcome, once the humans use renewable power, or once Luke Skywalker blows up the Death Star, the heroic polar bear, or young farmer, return to being an equal member of the community.
-Perhaps they'll be the leader of society's next problem, but perhaps not.

 Thus, in short, Rousseau noticed how the classic story works to advance and help society, and the other two work to enrich the selfish artists and distract the masses.
-Darth Blockbuster isn't only named after the company or the DVD, but after the spectacle antagonists use to mask their unfair leadership.
-Because they want us to stay in the Industrial Age forever.
+Darth Blockbuster isn't only named after the company or the DVD, but after the spectacle antagonists use to mask their unfair leadership that wants us to stay in the Industrial Age forever.

 At that's the problem Techvolution has to solve with a click of a new philosophy.